iann0036/tf-cfn-provider/docs/providers/google/DataprocCluster.md

 `NumLocalSsds` - (Optional) The amount of local SSD disks that will be attached to each preemptible worker node.
 Defaults to 0.

-`AcceleratorType` - (Required) The short name of the accelerator type to expose to this instance.
-For example, `nvidia-tesla-k80`.

-`AcceleratorCount` - (Required) The number of the accelerator cards of this type exposed to this instance.
-Often restricted to one of `1`, `2`, `4`, or `8`.

 `ImageVersion` - (Optional, Computed) The Cloud Dataproc image version to use for the cluster - this controls the sets of software versions installed onto the nodes when you create clusters.
 If not specified, defaults to the latest version.
 For a list of valid versions see [Cloud Dataproc versions](https://cloud.google.com/dataproc/docs/concepts/dataproc-versions).

 `OverrideProperties` - (Optional) A list of override and additional properties (key/value pairs) used to modify various aspects of the common configuration files used when creating a cluster.
 For a list of valid properties please see [Cluster properties](https://cloud.google.com/dataproc/docs/concepts/cluster-properties).

-### EncryptionConfig Properties

-`KmsKeyName` - (Required) The Cloud KMS key name to use for PD disk encryption for all instances in the cluster.

 ### InitializationAction Properties

 `Script` - (Required) The script to be executed during initialization of the cluster.
 The script must be a GCS file with a gs:// prefix.

 `TimeoutSec` - (Optional, Computed) The maximum duration (in seconds) which `Script` is allowed to take to execute its action.
 GCP will default to a predetermined computed value if not set (currently 300).

+### EncryptionConfig Properties

+`KmsKeyName` - (Required) The Cloud KMS key name to use for PD disk encryption for all instances in the cluster.

 ## Return Values